testing-cabal/testtools/doc/hacking.rst

 #.
 If a new series has been created (e.g. 0.10.0), make the series on Launchpad.
 #.
 Make a new milestone for the *next release*.

    #.
-During release we rename NEXT to $version.
+During release we rename 'next' to $version.
    #.
-We call new milestones NEXT.
+We call new milestones 'next'.

 #.
 Set all bugs that were "Fix Committed" to "Fix Released"